DioxusLabs/docsite/docs-src/0.4/en/reference/user_input.md

 Pay attention that `type` is a Rust keyword, so when specifying the type of the input field, you have to write it as `r#type:"file"` or as a string as in `"type":"file"`.

 Extracting the selected files is a bit different compared to how you're used to do in Javascript.
-The `FormData` struct in the fired event contains an additional hidden field named `FileEngine`.
-This struct lets you fetch the filenames selected by the user.
+The `FormData` struct in the fired event contains an additional hidden field named `files`.
+This field contains a `FileEngine` struct which lets you fetch the filenames selected by the user.
 The example saves the filenames of the selected files to a `Vec`:

 ```rust, no_run
 {{#include src/doc_examples/input_fileengine.rs:component}}